skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/05_leading_and_managing_a_digital_team.md

 {% include callout.html
   type = "pullquote"
-  content = "The gardener cannot actually 'grow' tomatoes, squash, or beans &mdash; she can only foster an environment in which the plants do so." cite_name = "General Stanley McChrystal"
+  content = "The gardener cannot actually 'grow' tomatoes, squash, or beans — she can only foster an environment in which the plants do so." cite_name = "General Stanley McChrystal"
 %}